 A key part of Simon’s role is to ensure that the home is fully engaged with the community so that the residents of Birtley House continue to get the stimuli of normal life and that the wider community recognise the importance of good care.
 Simon also maintains active engagement with national and local organisations and public sector bodies including Care England, Surrey Care Association, the Community Foundation for Surrey and Surrey Hills Enterprise CIC.
 Sharing experiences and learning from others is fundamental to his commitment to ensuring that the best care is provided to older people with multiple and complex conditions.

 Caroline Whalley, Director

-Caroline’s principle interest is ensuring that a good quality of life is maintained through a sense of belonging within the Birtley House community, and social well-being with other Residents and their families, by offering opportunities to participate in a variety of activities.
-Caroline gets to know Residents and their family members closely, and helps to make sure that people are connected well in order to feel fully supported.
+Caroline’s principal interest is ensuring that a good quality of life is maintained through a sense of belonging within the Birtley House community, and social well-being with other residents and their families by offering opportunities to participate in a variety of activities.
+Caroline gets to know residents and their family members closely and helps to make sure that people are connected well to feel fully supported.

 Frank Whalley, Director

 Frank is the first point of contact for all prospective residents and their relatives, and an introductory visit to Birtley House would usually be conducted with him.
 This helps to ensure that the understandings of our family-run ethos are placed at the beginning of each person’s journey with us.
 Frank works closely with his brother Tim to oversee the operational side of the business, and also with the Finance Manager and Registered Manager to ensure that all departments are run efficiently so as to offer value for money in the business, whilst ensuring that it is compliant with regulations.